-(1) Reflects the aggregate grant date fair value of our awards to certain of our named executive officers of restricted shares of our common stock and performance-based vesting restricted stock consistent with FASB Accounting Standards Codification Topic 718 "Compensation-Stock Compensation" ("ASC Topic 718").
-The grant date fair value for the awards of restricted stock was determined by taking the closing market price of the Company's common stock on the date of grant (or the last day on which there was a closing market price of our common stock when grants were made on days when there was no trading in our common stock) and multiplying it by the number of shares awarded.
-The assumptions made, if any, when calculating the amounts in this column are found in Note 10 to the Consolidated Financial Statements of the Company, as filed with the SEC on Form 10-K for 2018.
-The grant date fair value for awards of performance-based restricted stock reflects payouts at "target" levels of performance.
-The amounts reported in the Summary Compensation Table for the performance-based vesting restricted stock are the values at the grant date under applicable accounting principles, which take into account the probable outcome of the performance conditions.
-Consequently, these values differ from the nominal amount of the awards made by the Compensation Committee, which is divided by the Company's common stock price as determined on the grant date to yield a number of performance-based vesting restricted stock.
-The values of the Performance Share Units at the 2018 grant date shown in the 2018 Summary Compensation Table, assuming that the highest levels of performance conditions are achieved, are: Mr. C. Pappas, \$1,146,388, Mr. J. Pappas, \$630,005, Mr. Leddy, \$393,739, Mr. Aldous, \$367,490, and Ms. P. Lecouras, \$286,649.
+(2) Reflects the aggregate grant date fair value of our awards to our named executive officers of restricted shares of our common stock and performance-based vesting restricted stock consistent with FASB Accounting Standards Codification Topic 718 "Compensation-Stock Compensation" ("ASC Topic 718").
+The grant date fair value for the awards of time-based restricted stock was determined by taking the closing market price of the Company's common stock on the date of grant (or the last day on which there was a closing market price of our common stock when grants were made on days when there was no trading in our common stock) and multiplying it by the number of shares awarded.
+The assumptions made, if any, when calculating the amounts in this column are found in Note 10 to the Consolidated Financial Statements of the Company, as filed with the SEC on Form 10-K for 2021.
+The grant date fair value for the performance-based vesting restricted stock granted in 2021 are the values at "target" levels of performance.
+The amounts reported in the Summary Compensation Table for the performance obased vesting restricted stock granted in 2021 are the values at the grant date under applicable accounting principles, which take into account the probable outcome of the performance conditions.
+Consequently, these values differ from the total amount of the awards made by the Compensation Committee, which is divided by the Company's common stock price as determined on the grant date to yield a number of performance-based vesting restricted stock.
+Assuming that the highest levels of performance conditions are achieved, the values of the performance-based restricted stock granted in fiscal 2021 and measured as of the 2021 grant date were: Mr. C. Pappas, \$3,208,736, Mr. J. Pappas, \$1,763,392, Mr. Leddy, \$1,102,144, Mr. Aldous, \$1,028,640 and Mr. McCauley \$519,232.
+Ms. Lecouras' performance-based vesting restricted stock awards were forfeited in connection with her retirement from the Company in September 2021.